rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This [Hassio](https://www.home-assistant.io/hassio/) add-on allows communucation with and control of a variety of pool equipment such as pumps, chlorinators, valve controls, etc that are compatible with the Pentair RS485 communication protocols by packaging up the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) and the [SmartThings Pentair](https://github.com/bsileo/SmartThings_Pentair) integration.
-Note that this requires Home Assistant 0.87 or later as this add-on relies on native SmartThings integration (rather than the added complexity of a MQTT bridge).
+This [Hassio](https://www.home-assistant.io/hassio/) add-on allows communucation with and control of a variety of  pool equipment including controllers, pumps, chlorinators, lights, valve controls, etc. which are compatible with the Pentair RS485 communication protocols.
+This packages up the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) and the [SmartThings Pentair](https://github.com/bsileo/SmartThings_Pentair) integration.

 Credit goes to Russell Goldin, creater of nodejs-poolController, and contributors to that project for all the heavy lifting in actually communicating with the pool equipment.